golden-vcr/showtime/README.md

 - `go run cmd/server/main.go`

-If successful, you should be able to run `curl -X POST http://localhost:5001/callback` and receive a 400 error, and the server should print `Failed to verify signature from callback request`.
+If successful, you should be able to run `curl http://localhost:5001/status` and receive a response.